 The European Food Safety Authority (EFSA) states that all artificial sweeteners, when consumed in place of sugar, neutralize acid and help prevent tooth decay (28).

-Some artificial sweeteners may cause unpleasant symptoms such as headaches, depression and seizures, at least in some individuals.
+Some artificial sweeteners may cause unpleasant symptoms, such as headaches, depression, and seizures in some individuals.

 This individual variability may also apply to aspartame's effects on depression.

-For instance, individuals suffering from mood disorders may be more likely to experience depressive symptoms in response to aspartame consumption (
+For instance, people with mood disorders may be more likely to experience depressive symptoms in response to aspartame consumption (

-Bottom Line: Artificial sweeteners are unlikely to cause headaches, depression or seizures in most people.
+Summary Artificial sweeteners are unlikely to cause headaches, depression, or seizures.
 However, some individuals could be more sensitive to these effects than others.

 Artificial sweeteners are generally considered safe for human consumption (1).

-That said, some individuals should avoid consuming them.
+That said, some people should avoid consuming them.

-Individuals with the rare metabolic disorder phenylketonuria (PKU) cannot metabolize the amino acid phenylalanine, which is found in aspartame.
+For example, individuals with the rare metabolic disorder phenylketonuria (PKU) cannot metabolize the amino acid phenylalanine, which is found in aspartame.
 Thus, those with PKU should avoid aspartame.

-In addition, some people are allergic to the class of compounds that saccharin belongs to, called sulfonamides.
-For them, saccharin may lead to breathing difficulties, rashes or diarrhea.
+What’s more, some people are allergic to sulfonamides — the class of compounds to which saccharin belongs.
+For them, saccharin may lead to breathing difficulties, rashes, or diarrhea.

-Bottom Line: Artificial sweeteners are generally considered safe but should be avoided by people with phenylketonuria or those allergic to sulfonamides.
+Summary Artificial sweeteners are generally considered safe but should be avoided by people who have phenylketonuria or are allergic to sulfonamides.

 These sweeteners are especially beneficial if you use them to decrease the amount of added sugar in your diet.

 That said, the likelihood of negative effects can vary by individual and depend on the type of artificial sweetener consumed.

-Some people may feel bad or experience negative effects after consuming artificial sweeteners, even if they are safe and well-tolerated by most people.
+Some people may feel bad or experience negative effects after consuming artificial sweeteners, even though they are safe and well-tolerated by most people.

-If you'd like to avoid artificial sweeteners, make sure to check out these four healthy, natural sweeteners that are actually good for you.
+If you'd like to avoid artificial sweeteners, try using natural sweeteners instead.